top of page

 Libby Jackson

-Space was a childhood passion and after completing degrees in physics at Imperial College and astronautics and space engineering at Cranfield University, she has worked in the space industry ever since.
+Space was a childhood passion and after completing degrees in physics at Imperial College and astronautics and space engineering (also known as Rocket Science) at Cranfield University, she has worked in the space industry ever since, joining the Science Museum in March 2025 as Head of Space.

 Libby spent seven years working at the European Space Agency’s Mission Control for the International Space Station in a number of roles including her dream job as a Columbus Flight Director.